djagerif/comfort2mqtt/DOCS.md

 ### Auto-Discovered Objects

 When the Add-on is fully configured and running, there will be a new Device with several System Entities auto-discovered as per below.
-The values for these entities are retrieved from both the Comfort II Ultra system as well as the alarm configuration `CCLX` file.
+The values for these entities are retrieved from both the Comfort system as well as the alarm configuration `CCLX` file.
 If the `CCLX` file is not present then no object enrichment will be done and default names will be used for entities, especially ZoneWord strings and Object Descriptions as per the `CCLX` file.

 ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/18f53bd3-2d7c-40a9-a34d-611ff7bdef30)